bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
+	The sort of accessibility of variables and data , based on its specific scope.
 2. Study the following code, then answer the questions below.
 ```js
 function personalDice(name){
   return function(){